 If we receive an international demand for information about a U.S. customer, whether an individual or business, we refer the requester to that country's Mutual Legal Assistance Treaty (MLAT) process.
 We did not receive any international demands for information about a U.S. customer from a country that does not have an MLAT process.
 The FBI ensures that we receive the proper form of U.S. process (e.g., subpoena, court order or search warrant), subject to the limitations placed on discovery in the U.S., and that cross-border data flows are handled appropriately.
-Thus, any international originated demands that follow an MLAT procedure are reported in our Total Demands category because we can't separate them from any other FBI legal demand we may receive.
+All international originated demands that follow an MLAT procedure are reported in our Total Demands category.